 • Training for any additional staff as needed.

 Currently, our amazing staff are managing daily operations in each of the shelters even though there are a handful (so far) of staff who are not able to work due to the pandemic.
-They are all stepping up and doing what they can to keep our clients’ and their children’s wellbeing and health and safety their top priorities.
+They are all stepping up and doing what they can to keep our clients’ and their children’s well-being and health and safety their top priorities.
 They are cooking meals, helping the housecleaners with the increased sanitation chores, helping with education, programming, childcare…you name it.
-They have all come together for the greater good – as they always have and always do.
+They have all come together for the greater good, as they always have.

 However, due to the pandemic and the ever-changing rules and regulations placed on organizations and individuals alike to help stop the spread of the virus, there may come a time soon where we will need extra help.
 Maybe because staff have fallen sick, a family member needs them to start self-isolating, or they simply cannot do another double shift until they catch some sleep – whatever the future reasons may be, we need to be prepared to call in some additional supports.

-With the WIN House COVID 19 Relief Fund and your donations, our ability to hire, train and support new temporary employees, and continue to ensure our existing staff members stay well, we will be able to continue providing our clients with everything they need and deserve while in shelter with us.
+With the WIN House COVID-19 Relief Fund and your donations, our ability to hire, train and support new temporary employees, and continue to ensure our existing staff members stay well, we are able to provide our clients with everything they need and deserve while in shelter with us.

 • Upkeep on daily supplies such as laundry detergent, dishwashing soap, cloths, toilet paper, paper towels, etc.